 To protect them against its equity stake being improperly diluted;

 To ensure proper distribution of profits among Shareholders;

 To establish adequate access to information regarding Company affairs;

 To establish "exit" routes (including, possibly, put option rights or "tag-along" rights).

 The interests of the Minority Shareholders will, of course, need to be reconciled with those of the Majority Shareholders.
 The latter will often have different objectives such as:

 To establish "drag along" or other rights to enable it to deliver a sale of the Company as a whole to a third party.

-Oftentimes, ventures are formed between actual or potential competitors.
+Oftentimes, joint venture companies are formed between actual or potential competitors.
 Establishing clearly the scope of non-compete constraints hence becomes vital.
-Yout should state the following in detail in the Shareholders Agreement:
+You should state the following in detail in the Shareholders Agreement: